balancer/balancer-subgraph-v2/.github/pull_request_template.md

 - [ ] I have checked that core metrics are the same in the beta and production deployments

 ### Merges to `dev`
-- [ ] If have checked that the graft base is not a pruned deployment
+- [ ] I have checked that the graft base is not a pruned deployment